 The word genesis means beginning.
 The beginning of time and space and all of creation was recorded in God’s big story called the Bible.
 The first book, Genesis, is the beginning of time.
 Yet, even before time, God was (John 17:20-24).
-In fact, one of His self-titles is, “the Beginning” (Genesis 1:1-2; Isaiah 44:6, 48:12; Revelation 1:8, 21:6).
+In fact, one of His self-titles is, “the Beginning” (Genesis 1:1-2; Isaiah 44:6, 48:12; Revelation 1:8, 2:9, 21:6).
 From Alpha to Omega, A to Z, cover to cover and everything in between, there is One hero in the Bible.
 The mystery of who the Creator was is explained in John 1:1-14; Colossians 1:15-19 and Hebrews 1:1-3,10.

 In the beginning, God made a good and perfect place called the Garden of Eden.
 When all was ready to sustain their lives, He made Adam and Eve in His own image --they were the crown jewels of His creation.
-The word image means to shadow or shade.
-He made them to be in an intimately close relationship with Himself (they were His disciples).
+It’s interesting to note that the word image means to shadow or shade.
+He made them to be with Him in a close intimate relationship.
+They were God’s disciples.
 He inaugurated the first family when He officiated their wedding.
 It was paradise because God was there with them.

 For their own good, He gave them only one rule—don’t eat from the tree of the knowledge of good and evil.
 All was good, and right, and perfect.
 Then, Adam and Eve rebelled against God and broke the one rule.
-From that moment on, everything was suddenly changed from very good to horribly bad.
+From that moment on, everything suddenly changed from very good to horribly bad.
 The two had to leave the presence of God in paradise.

 It seemed that all would be lost.
 Yet God always had a plan.
 One day, He would make a way for them to come back home to Him.
-He gave a promise that a son would be born who would who would bridge the gap between God and sinners (Genesis 3:1-15, 17:3-6, 18:18; Isaiah 7:14, 9:2-7, 53:1-12).
+He gave a promise that a Son would be born who would bridge the gap between God and sinners (Genesis 3:1-15, 17:3-6, 18:18; Isaiah 7:14, 9:2-7,6-7, 53:1-12).
 From Genesis to Malachi, the entire Old Testament pointed to One whom the prophet Haggai called “The Desire of all nations.”

 For approximately four thousand years they anticipated His arrival.
 We find the explanation for all of this in the New Testament.
 Read 1 Corinthians 15:45-49, Romans 3:9-23, and Galatians 3:6-9.